 Retirement Savings By Age 30

-30s is the age where people are somewhat new to the job and financial scene.
+The 30s is the age when people are somewhat new to the job and financial scene.

 At this age, most have graduated college and have been working professionally for a few years.

 Some earn well.
 Some earn less than others.

 During this stage, you must save at least 1-2 times your annual income.

 For example, if you have an annual income of $50,000, you should strive to save almost $50,000 in your retirement account.

 This isn’t a small amount, but if you are dedicated, you can do so.

 At the minimum, you should invest what your company is willing to match toward your retirement account!

 Here are some ways you can save aggressively: